PennyMac Correspondent Group Online Privacy Notice

 - For business purposes, including data analysis, audits, developing and improving products and services, enhancing the site, identifying usage trends and determining the effectiveness of promotional campaigns;

-Who Will Have Access To This Personal Information?
+Who Will Have Access To Your Information?

-Cookies And Other Online Technologies
+Cookies and Other Online Technologies

-We collect visitor information by using cookies and pixel tags.
+We may collect non-personal information by using cookies and pixel tags.
 A cookie is a small piece of information that a website can send to your browser and may then be stored on your computer's hard drive.
 It acts as an anonymous tag that identifies your computer, but not you personally.

 A pixel tag, also known as a clear GIF or web beacon, is an invisible tag placed on certain pages of our website but not on your computer.
 When you access these pages, pixel tags generate a generic notice of that visit.
 They usually work in conjunction with cookies, registering when a particular computer visits a particular page.
 If you turn off cookies the pixel tag will simply detect an anonymous website visit.